chatwoot/docs/docs/self-hosted/configuration/features/integrations/twitter-channel-setup.md

 ### Complete profile information

 Complete the application profile.
 See the "App Details" section as shown below.
 Update the name, logo and description.
-Use the "APP ID" displayed in the screenshot as `TWITTER_APP_ID` in Chatwot.
+Use the "APP ID" displayed in the screenshot as `TWITTER_APP_ID` in Chatwoot.

 ![app-details](./images/twitter/app-details.png)